 (10) STI released or published by NASA civil servants when the STI is produced on their own behalf and not part of their official government duties, such as in the case of graduate coursework.

 a.
 This applies to NASA Headquarters and NASA Centers, including Component Facilities, and Technical and Service Support Centers.
-This language applies to the Jet Propulsion Laboratory (JPL), other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in appropriate contracts, grants, or agreements.
+This language applies to the Jet Propulsion Laboratory (JPL), a Federally Funded Research and Development Center, other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in appropriate contracts, grants, or agreements.

 b.
 Treatment of STI produced under NASA contracts, grants, and cooperative agreements will be in accordance with Federal and NASA regulations, including the Federal Acquisitions Regulation (FAR), the NASA FAR Supplement, and NASA Grant and Cooperative Agreement Handbook (14 CFR 1260) except in the case of approved waivers and exemptions.

 c.
 In this directive, all mandatory actions (i.e., requirements) are denoted by statements containing the term "shall."
 The terms "may" or "can" denote discretionary privilege or permission, "should" denotes a good practice and is recommended, but not required, "will" denotes expected outcome, and "are/is" denotes description material.

 d.
 In this directive all document citations are assumed to be the latest version unless otherwise noted.